earthinversion/Compare-Synthetics-for-Earth-Models-Ocean-Effects/README.md

 1. Pyyaml
 1. Pandas

+## Tested Cases
+- Compared the Specfem Layered with Polynomial
+- Compared the Specfem Layered with ocean vs Specfem layered without ocean
+- Compared RegSEM with Normal-mode synthetics
+- Compared the SPECFEM runs for R_EARTH = 6371 and 6368 km
+- Compared SPECFEM with/without elevated receivers
+- Compared SPECFEM with SPECFEM version with etopo values 0

 ## Input parameters
 Model: **Preliminary Earth Reference Model**, with the ocean layer of thickness 3 km
 * Spherical Earth: ON